Anglican Catholic Church of Canada: Proposed ordinariate within the Roman Catholic Church

 Until 2012, the TAC discussed a form of union with the Roman Catholic Church and stated that it had no doctrinal differences with Rome sufficient to prevent the success of this proposal.
 In October 2009, the ACCC welcomed an initiative from Pope Benedict XVI to create personal ordinariates for Anglicans.
 On March 12, 2010, the ACCC formally requested the erection of an ordinariate in Canada.
 Subsequent to the petition, seven of thirty-five parish groups (one fifth) removed themselves from the ACCC.
 To provide a means for some clergy and laity to join the Roman Catholic Church, in November 2011 the ACCC divided into two non-geographical dioceses: the original Diocese of Canada (for parishes and individuals not entering the ordinariate) and the Pro-Diocese of Our Lady of Walsingham (for parishes and individuals entering the ordinariate).
 On April 15, 2012, Bishop Peter Wilkinson and Bishop Carl Reid resigned their episcopal office and orders, and were received into the Roman Catholic Church as laymen.
 Bishop Craig Botterill became apostolic administrator until the election of the new diocesan bishop, the Right Reverend Shane Janzen, in November 2012.
 The remaining Diocese of Canada explicitly stated that it "will remain an Anglican church" and not enter the Personal Ordinariate of the Chair of Saint Peter.

+Anglican Joint Synods

+In 2017, four Continuing Anglican churches in America, the Anglican Catholic Church, the Anglican Province of America, the Diocese of the Holy Cross, and the Anglican Church in America (TAC) signed a communio in sacris agreement, pledging to pursue corporate unity.
+The bishops of the Anglican Catholic Church of Canada released a statement that "it is our hope and prayer that this initiative will lead to further ecumenical dialogue, cooperation and reconciliation between and among the Continuing Anglican Churches around the world, as well as here in Canada."

+On 16 February 2022, it was announced that the TAC has entered into an agreement of full sacramental communion (communio in sacris) with the Anglican Province of America.

 Saint Bede’s Anglican Catholic Theological College

 Saint Bede’s Anglican Catholic Theological College was established in 2001 to serve the needs of the Anglican Catholic Church of Canada and Traditional Anglican Church as well as other Continuing Anglican Churches.
 It offers courses leading to Bachelor in Theology (B.Th.), Master of Divinity (M.Div.), or Master of Theological Studies (M.T.S) degrees.
-In 2022 Saint Bede’s Anglican Catholic Theological College was accredited by Accreditation Service for International Schools, Colleges and Universities (ASIC).
+In 2018 Saint Bede’s Anglican Catholic Theological College was accredited by Accreditation Service for International Schools, Colleges and Universities (ASIC).

+Publications

+The Anglican Catholic Church of Canada issues a newsletter called The Anglican Catholic Chronicle, containing news and information.